AnnaNamLab/VDJ-Seq-Processing/README.md

 ### BCR processing steps:

-1. Generating BCR Repertoire using TRUST4
+1. Generating BCR repertoire using TRUST4
-1. Removing the Doublets using BCR sequences
+1. Removing the doublets using BCR sequences
 1. Detecting the dominant clone
 1. Refining the V/D/J assignments
 1. Building the phylogenetic tree